gorhill/publicsuffixlist.js/README.md

 Public Suffix List: <https://github.com/oncletom/tld.js>.

 However, glancing at it I could see right away that it would not fullfill my
-requirement: minding memory footprint and CPU cycles.
+requirements: minding memory footprint and CPU cycles.
 Hence this version, which address both concerns.

 Benchmark: Randomly picking 20 hostnames from all over the world, and